mirage/ocaml-solo5/README.md

 - dune: `dune build -x freestanding`, or add the toolchain in a build context in the dune workspace file.

+#### Example

+The `example` describes the minimal structure needed to build an ocaml-freestanding executable with dune, linked with the hvt bindings.
+It requires an application manifest and a startup file to initialize the libc.

+Build: `dune build -x freestanding`
+Run: `solo5-hvt _build/default.freestanding/main.exe`

 ### Usage - the old way (< 0.7.0):

 Downstream packages should use the following flags and tools when building